solid/web-access-control-spec/README.md

 The WAC system assumes that web documents are placed in hierarchical containers or folders.
-For convenience, users do not have to specify permissions on each individual resource -- they can simply set permissions on a container, add a [`acl:default`](#default-inherited-authorizations) predicate, and have all of the resources in that container [inherit](#acl-inheritance-algorithm) those permissions.
+For convenience, users do not have to specify permissions on each individual resource -- they can simply set default permissions on a container using a [`acl:default`](#default-inherited-authorizations) predicate, and have all of the resources in that container [inherit](#acl-inheritance-algorithm) those permissions.